v4n00/h2mm-cli/README.md

 - `install` - Install a mod with files
 - `uninstall` - Uninstall a mod by name
 - `list` - List all installed mods
+- `enable` - Enable a mod by name
+- `disable` - Disable a mod by name
 - `export <zip_name>` - Export installed mods to a zip file
 - `import <zip_name>` - Import mods from a zip file
 - `reset` - Reset all installed mods